Personal Injury

 The Per Diem Method:

-This is a daily rate (often based on wages) is assigned for each day you suffer from the injury.
+This is a rate (often a daily rate and based on some item of comparison) is assigned for each day, or hour, you suffer from the injury.
 Specifically, it:

-• Multiplies that rate by the number of days you experience pain and suffering
+- Multiplies that rate by the number of days you experience pain and suffering often utilizing a life expectancy table

-These methods help estimate non-economic damages, but final amounts can vary based on negotiations and court rulings.
-Insurance companies often push for lower multipliers, so strong evidence is crucial.
+These methods help illustrate how non-economic damages can be evaluated, but final amounts are ultimately up to the trier of fact and can vary based on negotiations, court rulings, and whether or not liability is in dispute.
+Insurance companies often utilize lower multipliers or software, so strong evidence is crucial.

 Additional Factors That Influence Claim Value